Show All Answers

 Small claims are handled at the County Court in Castle Rock, which can be reached by calling 720.437.6200.

 The Town of Parker's Business and Tax License is valid for two years and expires on December 31 of each even-numbered year, regardless of the date of issue.
-On or before the expiration date the business needs to apply for a renewal license and pay the $20.00 license renewal fee.
-If payment is received after December 31 penalties will be assessed.
+On or before the expiration date, the business needs to apply for a renewal license.

 The Parker Public Works Department has a snow plowing priority system in place to clear our nearly 500 lane miles of streets.
 The plowing time required depends on several variables such as the snowstorm intensity, duration, wind and the temperature.
 The Town’s snow plowing priorities are as follows: Arterial roadways are our first priority and will be plowed first.
 These are the major roadways that carry the most traffic volume, such as Stroh Road, Hess Road, 20 Mile Road, Cottonwood Drive, Canterberry Parkway, Lincoln Avenue, Jordan Road, Pine Drive, Hilltop Road and Mainstreet.
 Collector streets are our second priority, including, but not limited to: Apache Plume Drive, Bradbury Parkway, Canterberry Trail, Clark Farms Drive, Heirloom Parkway, J. Morgan Parkway, Nate Drive, Omaha Avenue, Riva Ridge Road and Tallman Drive.
 These streets provide access to arterial roadways and will be cleared once the arterial roadways have been plowed.
 Local residential roads and cul-de-sacs that provide traffic flow within subdivisions and access to homes are not plowed unless six (6) inches or more snow has accumulated and snow continues to fall, or if major drifting has occurred.